Japan's youth find new ways to speak up

 "It can only be stopped if you, the bully, have the ability to imagine that even people who you think are disgusting have parents who love them - just like my parents were over the moon on the day I was born."

 Fuka is just one of a new generation of young Japanese who are making themselves heard in a traditionally consensus-based society.

 "I think there aren't enough opportunities for young people to express their opinions in Japan," says 27-year-old sociologist Noritoshi Furuichi.

-"But new tools like the internet and social networking sites allow them to be more vocal, and there have been many more active political discussions online."'Sense of responsibility'
+"But new tools like the internet and social networking sites allow them to be more vocal, and there have been many more active political discussions online."

 In Fuka's case, it was the suicide of a 13-year-old boy last October in Otsu, Shiga, that led to her putting pen to paper.